 - Rules for significant figures

 - Calculation of Significant figures for addition

 - Significant figures in Multiplication

 What are the significant figures?

-Significant figures are the digits in a number which are used to increase the precision of the measurement.
-Significant figures are also known as significant digits.
+Significant figures are the digits in a number which are used to increase the precision of the calculation in a measurement.
+Significant figure is also known as significant digit.
 It has an important role to make the calculated data precision with the measured data.

 Importance of significant figures